-The accompanying consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
+The accompanying consolidated financial statements have been prepared in accordance with U.S. GAAP and applicable rules and regulations of the SEC regarding annual financial reporting.
 All intercompany transactions and balances have been eliminated in consolidation.
 As the Company is an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), it can delay the adoption of new accounting standards until those standards would otherwise apply to privately-held companies.
 However, the Company has elected to comply with all new or revised accounting standards on the relevant dates on which adoption of such standards is required for non-emerging growth publicly-held companies.
 Under the JOBS Act, such election is irrevocable.